List on Bids44 →

 Advantages — Why Buyers Pick the Maruti Suzuki XL6 in 2026

-Strong Resale Value.
-Maruti Suzuki cars are renowned for holding their value well in the Indian used car market, and the XL6 is no exception.
-Its popularity, reliability, and low running costs ensure there’s always a demand for well-maintained used units, meaning you won’t face steep depreciation if you decide to sell it down the line.
+Strong Resale Value Maruti Suzuki vehicles consistently hold their value well in the Indian used car market, and the XL6 is no different.
+Its popularity, reliability, and low maintenance costs ensure that you’ll likely get a good return on your investment when it’s time to sell, making it a financially sound purchase.

 Disadvantages — Why You Might Skip the Maruti Suzuki XL6 in 2026